Luxury Holidays in Mauritius

 Places to visit in Mauritius

-Although you will probably come to Mauritius for some sun, sea and sand, you should not miss out on the amazing cultural attractions the island has to offer.
+Although you will probably go to Mauritius for some sun, sea and sand, you should not miss out on the amazing cultural attractions the island has to offer.

 Chamarel a mystery to many – see the seven coloured earths that are a unique geological phenomenon of volcanic earth that never erodes; sand dunes composed of red, brown, violet, green, purple, blue and yellow particles that spontaneously separate and settle in layers.
 It is said that if you take a handful of the seven colours and mix them all together, they will naturally separate back into their different groups.